Betti numbers and pseudoeffective cones in 2-Fano varieties: Fano manifolds of dimension and index

 Araujo and Castravet \cite[Theorem 3]{MR3114934} succeeded to classify 2-Fano Del Pezzo and Mukai varieties.
 They proved: \begin{thm} Let X be a 2-Fano variety of dimension $n\ge3$ and index $i_{X}\ge n-2$.
 Then $X$ is isomorphic to one of the following.\\

 \end{thm} Here $G_{2}/P_{2}$ is a 5-dimensional homogeneous variety for a group of type $G_{2}$.
-Using the results in the previous sections we obtain: \begin{thm} Let X be a n-dimensional 2-Fano variety with $i_{X}\ge n-2$.
-Then \textup{$\Effc 2X$} and \textup{$\Effc 3X$} are polyhedral.\end{thm} \begin{proof} In the case $\Pn$ and its complete intersections, we can invoke Theorem \ref{thm:Conj for comp int in Pn}.
+Using the results in the previous sections we can prove Theorem \ref{Teorema1}.

+\begin{proof} For $\Effc 2X$: In the case $\Pn$ and its complete intersections, we can invoke Theorem \ref{thm:Conj for comp int in Pn}.
 Since none of the complete intersections in $\Pw$ of the list has dimension 4, we can use Proposition \ref{prop:3}.
 Also $G(2,5)$, $OG_{+}(5,10)$, $SG(3,6)$ and $G_{2}/P_{2}$ are rational homogeneous varieties, then their cone of pseudoeffective 2-cycles is polyhedral by Proposition \ref{prop:Rat.hom.var has polyh}.
 Whereas the complete intersections of $OG_{+}(5,10)$ have polyhedral cone of pseudoeffective 2-cycles by Proposition \ref{prop:c.i. in OG}.